Home

 Q. What about phone or internet service?

-Q. What is Shopko Hall?
+Q. What is the KI Convention Center?

-A. The show will be in Shopko Hall, a 42,000 square foot expo hall built in 1986; it is sandwiched between the Brown County Arena and the Resch Center arena across from Lambeau Field.
-The facility is rectangular, column-free, with floor receptacles on a 30-foot grid.
-There are two ground-level loading doors on the north side (rear), accessible from Lombardi Avenue.
-The main (public) entrance, box office, and show office are located on the south side, accessible from Armed Forces Way (off Oneida St.).
-For more information, click HERE.
+A. The show will be in the first floor exhibit hall and ballrooms of the KI Convention Center, which was built in 2001 and expanded in 2016.
+Our area includes about 35,000 square feet of main exhibits plus lobby areas.
+It is column-free, with floor receptacles on a 30-foot grid.
+There are two ground-level loading doors on the north side (rear), accessible from Elm Street; the main entrance, box office, and show office are located on the south side, accessible from Main and Adams Streets.
+The venue is connected to and operated by the Hyatt Regency hotel.

 Q. Will there be a modeling contest during the show?